marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

 ### Power Gain Measurement

-  The standard must provide means for measuing power gain, which can be calculated by actual power to be consumed by the entity divided by the maximum power of the entity.
-In addition, the minimum power gain can also be meaured and reported.
+  The standard must provide means for measuring power gain, which can be calculated by actual power to be consumed by the entity divided by the maximum power of the entity.
+In addition, the minimum power gain can also be measured and reported.

 ### Time Intervals